Nicaragua: Spanish colonial era (1523–1821)

 In 1502, on his fourth voyage, Christopher Columbus became the first European known to have reached what is now Nicaragua as he sailed southeast toward the Isthmus of Panama.
 Columbus explored the Mosquito Coast on the Atlantic side of Nicaragua but did not encounter any indigenous people.
 20 years later, the Spaniards returned to Nicaragua, this time to its southwestern part.
 The first attempt to conquer Nicaragua was by the conquistador Gil González Dávila, who had arrived in Panama in January 1520.

 In 1522, González Dávila ventured to the area that later became the Rivas Department of Nicaragua.
 There he encountered an indigenous Nahua tribe led by chief Macuilmiquiztli, whose name has sometimes been erroneously referred to as "Nicarao" or "Nicaragua".
 The tribe's capital was Quauhcapolca.
 González Dávila conversed with Macuilmiquiztli thanks to two indigenous interpreters who had learned Spanish, whom he had brought along.

 After exploring and gathering gold in the fertile western valleys, González Dávila and his men were attacked and driven off by the Chorotega, led by chief Diriangén.
 The Spanish tried to convert the tribes to Christianity; Macuilmiquiztli's tribe was baptized, but Diriangén was openly hostile to the Spaniards.
-Western Nicaragua, at the Pacific Coast, became a port and shipbuilding facility for the Galleons plying the waters between Manila, Philippines and Acapulco, Mexico.
+Western Nicaragua, at the Pacific Coast, became a port and shipbuilding facility for the Galleons plying the waters between Manila and Acapulco.

 In 1524, the first Spanish permanent settlements were founded.
 That year, the conquistador Francisco Hernández de Córdoba founded two of Nicaragua's main cities: Granada on Lake Nicaragua, and then León, west of Lake Managua.
 Córdoba soon built defenses for the cities and fought against incursions by other conquistadors.
 Córdoba was later publicly beheaded for having defied his superior, Pedro Arias Dávila.
 Córdoba's tomb and remains were discovered in 2000 in the ruins of León Viejo.